 Along with these elements, there is the presence of wealth from national and international funding flowing into the region as investing in the state continues to produce positive returns.
 In fact, HFF Securities recently ranked the top US Commercial Real Estate Investment Markets, and Miami stood in 11th place (just below Boston) with an investment score of 3.5.

-Miami’s commercial real estate also serves as one of the leading contributors to Florida’s commercial real estate market, which shows consistent, positive signs through a wide range of fiscal measurements: economic growth, unemployment rates, vacancy rates, and foreign investments (to name a few).
+Miami’s commercial real estate also serves as one of the leading contributors to South Florida commercial real estate which shows consistent, positive signs through a wide range of fiscal measurements: economic growth, unemployment rates, vacancy rates, and foreign investments (to name a few).
 Many of the aforementioned statistics are directly impacted by The Magic City.